Skip to content

 Summer course on the interpretation of Early Music 2026

-July 31 – August 9, 2026
+July 29 – August 9, 2026

 The 13th edition of the summer courses on the interpretation of Early Music at the Kunín château.

-The course is intended for active participation by professionals, students from specialized music schools and for experienced amateurs with previous experience with Early Music.
+The course is intended for active participation by professionals, students from specialized music schools and for experienced amateurs with previous experience with early music.
 Active participation is also possible for players of modern instruments with a serious interest in music of earlier periods.

 Passive participation is possible for anyone who is interested in baroque and renaissance music and its performance practice.
 Passive participants can follow the lessons in any of the classes and have free access to concerts and lectures.